-One way to try to keep this authentic is by adding Kasoori – Methi leaves which is actually Fenugreek in Indian.
+One way to try to keep this authentic is by adding Kasoori – Methi leaves which is actually Fenugreek in Hindi.
 However, if you’re like me and cannot source proper fenugreek leaves, you can buy ground fenugreek powder which is a great substitute for that sweet but slightly bitter taste you need.

 For this dairy free butter chicken recipe, I opted to use ghee instead of butter.
 Ghee is clarified butter which means the dairy solids have been removed and what you are left with is a sweet tasting, creamy consistency.
 Ghee is actually used a lot in Indian recipes!
 I also use coconut milk in this recipe but again, coconut milk is used in a lot of curries and Indian sauces.

 When making this simple butter chicken recipe, there are many methods you could use to get to the final result.
 For example, you can either use fresh tomatoes and cook this down, then blend with your onions or you can just use chopped tomatoes and blend it all before cooking.
 It really does depend on how much time you have.
 I also add honey to my recipe, which may not be the Indian way but if you want to keep this a sugar-free recipe, then you can simply caramelise your onions before blending down the sauce.